ccbaffour/password-strength-checker/README.md

 3. Install dependencies:

     Directory is a python virtual environment.
-So would not require any other dependencies but If files are moved to a different directory, make sure to install the following dependencies:
+So would not require any other dependencies but if files are moved to a different directory, make sure to install the following dependencies:

     ```bash
     pip install rich numpy scipy